 What can I do to remedy code 11?

-However, when the gas is present and the ignition would not start, then there is something else that you should look at: the wiring of the heater.
-There goes a time where the wiring just goes haywire, and because of that, the water heater would not even turn on.
-If you encountered something like that, open the panel and do some re-wiring.
-I am not that masterful in wirings’ art, so you may want to look at other guides.
+However, when the gas is present and the ignition does not start, then there is something else that you should look at: the wiring of the heater.
+There is a time when the wiring goes haywire, and the water heater would not even turn on.
+If you encounter something like that, open the panel and do some re-wiring.
+I am not masterful in writing art, so you may want to look at other guides.